bullshvik/zlib-1.2.11_MinGW-w64-GCC810/README.md

-# zlib 1.2.11 compiled and linked using MinGW-w64 GCC version 8.1.0 on Windows using MSYS2
+# zlib 1.2.11 compiled and linked using MinGW-w64 GCC version 8.1.0 on Windows/MSYS2

 Using shared runtime libraries from your toolchain's /bin directory.